MfgLabs/commons-aws/README.md

 ```

 Please remark that you don't need any implicit `scala.concurrent.ExecutionContext` as it's directly provided
-and managed by [[AmazonS3Client]] itself.
+and managed by [[AmazonCloudwatchClient]] itself.

-There are also smart `AmazonS3Client` constructors that can be provided with custom.
+There are also smart `AmazonCloudwatchClient` constructors that can be provided with custom.
 `java.util.concurrent.ExecutorService` if you want to manage your pools of threads.